 You may receive a K-1 report on earnings you have generated from investing in a partnership, typically real estate or another form of asset rather than a financial product.
-All K-1 income is typically taxable, but if your investments occur within your independent retirement account (IRA), you will likely find you can defer the tax like other investments in your IRA.
+All K-1 income is usually taxable, but if your investments occur within your independent retirement account, you will likely find you can defer the tax like other investments in your IRA.
 You are responsible for reporting this information.

 If you earned any income that would classify as K-1 income come tax time, your investment manager will supply you with a K-1 form.
 This form will arrive around the same time as other key documents like your 1099s and W-2s.
 However, many K-1 forms arrive late since they are more complicated than other tax documents.
 If you believe you may be missing a K-1, contact your asset manager to request the document prior to filing your taxes.
 Once you have gathered all your K-1 documents, separate those which apply strictly to your IRA earnings.

 Unrelated business taxable income (UBTI) may be incurred on your account.
 This is a term to define taxable activity that occurs within a nontaxable account.
 Since an IRA is generally nontaxable until you withdraw money from it (with some exceptions), only the UBTI portion will be subject to taxation.
-You will know if you owe UBTI by reviewing your K-1 document.
+You will know if you owe taxes on UBTI by reviewing your K-1 document.
 Look for Section 20, Code V, where you will find your UBTI on an investment.
 If the amount is greater than $1,000, you may owe taxes on this portion of your K-1 income.

 If you file a 990-T, you probably will owe taxes on the income you report.
-Determining the amount you owe is complicated to determine, and the help of a tax professional may be advantageous.
+Determining the amount you owe may become complicated, and the help of a tax professional might be advantageous.
 You will only owe on the portion of the investment income that was earned due to UBTI, as the remaining balance is subject to the tax rules governing the type of IRA you have.